Are Replies to my HIPAA-Compliant Secure Emails also Secure?

 SMTP TLS is very user-friendly, as the secure email message arrives in the recipient’s inbox and looks and works like any other email message.
 It’s easy.

 The downside is that the recipients can’t easily tell that the message arrived securely (though it is possible to tell).

 We are going to focus on the Escrow and TLS methods in the remainder of this article.

 When your recipient replies to your message, here is what could happen:

 1. Message Escrow

-When a recipient view a secure email in the Message Escrow portal, the recipient has the option of replying to this message.
-That reply is automatically secured.
+When a recipient views a secure email in the Message Escrow portal, the recipient has the option of replying to this message.
+Replying in the portal is automatically secured.

 However, the recipient could choose to reply from his/her email program by replying to the escrow notification message itself (people will do anything).
 This may or may not be secure, depending upon whether their email system supports TLS or other email security measures.
 You can assume in the general case that this will be insecure.